flatlogic/awesome-bootstrap-checkbox/README.md

   ...
 </form>
 ````
 That's it.
 It will work.
-But it **will not** work if you nest input inside label or put label before input.

 If you want to enable **Opera 12** and earlier support  just add class `styled` to `input` element:
 ````html